Final Notes on Having Gone Home- Aw, Dang it, Canada!

 Like I said, it’s complicated.
 Tomorrow I’ll talk about Sri Lanka.

-5 thoughts on “Final Notes on Having Gone Home- Aw, Dang it, Canada!”
+5 responses to “Final Notes on Having Gone Home- Aw, Dang it, Canada!”

 There’s always a complex range of emotions for expats coming home – mostly i think trying to figure out what ‘home’ is anymore.